0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/hardhat.md

 ### Setting up the contract

 - Go to `hardhat.config.js`
-- Update the `hardhat-config` with matic-network-credentials
+- Update the `hardhat-config` with polygon-amoy-credentials
 - Create `.env` file in the root to store your private key
 - Add Polygonscan API key to `.env` file to verify the contract on Polygonscan.
 You can generate an API key by [creating an account](https://polygonscan.com/register)